mrzamin/bookstore/README.md

 npm run dev
 ```

 New additions to the list of book titles for this app are welcome!
-Please use the [fork and pull request workflow](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-projecthttps://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+Please use the [fork and pull request workflow](https://docs.github.com/en/pull-requests).

 ## What I'd Like to Work On in the Future

 - Add local storage to save user's shopping items
 - Allow user search
 - Add book filters
-- Add star ratings for books
+- Add book star ratings
 - Implement fake REST API endpoints to simulate fetching data from a database or server
 - Test the app with React Testing Library
 - Fix semantic HTML issues for improved accessibility